Quantum critical quasiparticle scattering within the superconducting state of CeCoIn5

-As seen in Figs.~\ref{fig1}b and~\ref{fig1}c, the situation in \Co~is very different.
-Here the inelastic scattering in the normal state is extremely strong, especially near the QCP, at $H^\star = 5$~T for $H \parallel c$ and $H^\star = 12$~T for $H \parallel a$.
+As shown in Figs.~\ref{fig1}b and~\ref{fig1}c, the normal state inelastic scattering in \Co\ is completely different, and extremely strong, especially near the QCP in each field orientation (5~T for $H \parallel c$ and 12~T for $H \parallel a$).
 For $H \parallel a$ (Fig.~\ref{fig1}b), $\kappa/T$ undergoes a ten-fold drop between $T=0$ and $T = 0.6$~K, in the normal state at $H = 13$~T. In the superconducting state at $H = 0$ (Fig.~\ref{fig2}a), $\kappa/T$ rises rapidly upon cooling below \tc~\cite{Movshovich,uncondensed}, because initially the loss of inelastic scattering more than compensates for the loss of quasiparticles.
 But eventually, at low temperature, $\kappa/T$ falls because of the decreasing quasiparticle density.

 The resulting peak in $\kappa/T$ vs $T$ below \tc~is rapidly suppressed by a magnetic field (Fig.~\ref{fig2}a).
 Above a certain field, namely when $H > 4$~T for $H \parallel a$, the fall at low temperature is no longer observed (Fig.~\ref{fig2}).
-As seen in Fig.~\ref{fig1}b, at $H = 11.5$~T $<$~\hc, $\kappa/T$ shows no drop whatsoever as $T \to 0$.
-On the contrary, it exhibits the same $T$ dependence as the normal state, namely a Fermi-liquid behavior below 0.2~K, where $\kappa/T = L_0 / (w_0 + BT^2)$.
+As seen in Fig.~\ref{fig1}b, at $H = 11.5$~T $<$~\hc, $\kappa/T$ shows no drop whatsoever as $T \to 0$, but rather exhibits the same $T$ dependence as the normal state, namely a Fermi-liquid behavior below 0.2~K, where $\kappa/T = L_0 / (w_0 + BT^2)$.
 This means that the heat carriers are not thermally excited, but simply unpaired (not gapped).
 Thanks to those unpaired electrons, the normal-state behavior of at least part of the Fermi surface can be studied {\it inside} the superconducting state, {\it below} the field-tuned QCP at $H^\star$.

-In Fig.~\ref{fig3}, the thermal resistivity $w(T)$ of \Co~is plotted as a function of $T^2$ for fields below and above \hc.
-At all fields, the data at the lowest temperatures are well described by $w(T) = w_0 + BT^2$.
-This is the standard Fermi-liquid behavior, the sum of a residual term $w_0$ controlled by the strength of elastic scattering and an inelastic term due to electron-electron scattering whose strength is given by $B$.
+We demonstrate this by plotting the thermal resistivity $w(T)$ in Fig.~\ref{fig3} both above and below \hc, which is well described in the $T\to 0$ limit by the standard Fermi-liquid behavior, $w(T) = w_0 + BT^2$, with residual elastic scattering term $w_0$ and inelastic electron-electron scattering strength $B$.
 Note that the extent of the $T^2$ regime, ending at $T =$~\TFL, changes as a function of field.
 In Fig.~\ref{fig4}, we plot $w_0$, $B$ and \TFL~vs $H$.